Baffled Borough dispute cup call

-Gosport Borough have reported Eversley & California after disputing the hosts’ decision to call off tonight’s Hampshire FA Senior Cup clash.
+Gosport Borough have reported Eversley & California to after disputing the hosts' decision to call off tonight's Hampshire FA Senior Cup clash.

 Borough assistant boss Mick Catlin was one of a number of staff and players to arrive early at Fox Lane, only to learn that the pitch had already been deemed unplayable.

 It was a decision which the travelling Gosport party – including three Exeter-based players – disagreed with.

 And in the visitors’ eyes, there was no reason why the game at the Combined Counties League division one side could not go ahead.

 ‘They said it was a waterlogged pitch but I actually was at the ground and the pitch was fine, so we don’t really know why they called it off,’ said Catlin.

 ‘We didn’t get a call until quarter to five and I was actually working that way so I was there early.

 ‘I was shocked when they said it was called off at two o’clock by a local referee and the groundsman apparently saying the pitch was unplayable.

 ‘In our opinion, the pitch was perfect.

 ‘We have reported it so we will wait and see what happens really.